I was playing around with codeworld-api

 recently, and found myself with a pair of interesting problems:

-) onto the canvas; andPlacing the picture is easy — codeworld-api
+Picture) onto the canvas; andPlacing the picture is easy — codeworld-api provides two

 functions that do exactly what I want: